victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 ### 56-bit types

-1-byte tag size has special consequences in Hermes: we are using 56-bit integers and identifiers to be able to fit the entire value into a 64-bit memory slot of a pointer.
+1-byte tag size has special consequences in Hermes: together with 64-bit integers, we are using *56-bit* integers and identifiers to be able to fit the entire value into a 64-bit memory slot of a pointer.
 That, in many cases, saves memory.

 ## Datatypes